nlpxucan/WizardLM/WizardLM/README.md

 **NOTE:** The **WizardLM-13B-1.0** and **Wizard-7B** use different prompt at the beginning of the conversation!

-We provide the decoding script for WizardLM, which reads a input file and generates corresponding responses for each sample, and finally consolidates them into an output file.
+We provide the decoding script for WizardLM, which reads an input file and generates corresponding responses for each sample, and finally consolidates them into an output file.

 You can specify `base_model`, `input_data_path` and `output_data_path` in src\inference_wizardlm.py or src\infer_wizardlm13b.py to set the decoding model, path of input file and path of output file.